What To Feed Dogs With Bad Breath

 Carrots: Carrots are crunchy snack for dogs that ,when chewed, rub off some of the built-up of plaque and tartar that cause bad breath in dogs.

-- Cucumber slices -- Cucumbers contain nutrients that naturally freshen breath, as well as being a crunchy snack that rubs and cleans teeth.
+Cucumber slices: Cucumbers contain nutrients that naturally freshen a dog’s breath, and they’re also a crunchy snack that rubs and cleans dog’s teeth.

-When giving your dog carrots, cucumber slices, celery sticks, or apple slices, always give your dog smaller pieces at a time and supervise for choking.
+When giving your dog carrots, cucumber slices, celery sticks, or apple slices, always give your dog small pieces and supervise for choking.

 In addition to the foods mentioned above that can help prevent bad breath in dogs, there are a few herbs you can mix into your dog’s daily food to help manage bad breath.